Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      3. Following media segment requests
         [=POST_URL=]s SHOULD be corresponding to the segments listed in the manifest as POST_URL + relative URLs.
-     4. The encoder or ingest source SHOULD use individual HTTP POST commands [[RFC2626]] for uploading media segments when available.
+     4. The ingest source SHOULD use individual HTTP POST commands [[RFC2626]] for uploading media segments when available.
-     5. In case fixed length POST Commands are used, the live source entity MUST resend the segment to be posted decribed in the manifest entirely in case of responses HTTP 400, 404 412 or 415 together with the init segment consisting of "moov" and "ftyp" boxes
+     5. In case fixed length POST Commands are used, the ingest source MUST resend the segment to be posted decribed in the manifest entirely in case of responses HTTP 400, 404 412 or 415 together with the init segment consisting of "moov" and "ftyp" boxes